RESEARCH STARTER

 The "Black Cabinet" refers to an informal group of African American advisers who were appointed to federal positions during President Franklin D. Roosevelt's administration in the 1930s.
 Initially formed by more than a dozen individuals, this group, officially known as the Federal Council on Negro Affairs after 1935, included prominent figures such as Mary McLeod Bethune, Robert C. Weaver, and William Henry Hastie.
 They met regularly, often at Bethune's or Weaver's homes, to discuss issues affecting African Americans and to influence policies within New Deal agencies.
 While the Black Cabinet did not hold formal power and its impact on government policy was limited, it played a significant role in raising awareness of racial injustices and advocating for African American concerns.
 The presence of these advisers also marked a shift in political dynamics, as some African Americans began to transition from Republican to Democratic allegiance.
 Despite facing the challenges of a segregated society, the Black Cabinet contributed to a gradual responsiveness among white New Dealers to issues facing the African American community.

-The appointment of blacks to federal positions symbolized the attempt by some New Dealers to eradicate racial injustice in the United States and influenced some blacks to convert from the Republican to the Democratic Party.
+The appointment of Black people to federal positions symbolized the attempt by some New Dealers to eradicate racial injustice in the United States and influenced some Black people to convert from the Republican to the Democratic Party.
 President Roosevelt, however, ultimately did not challenge the more intransigent elements of a still segregated society.
-Still, although the black cabinet did not dramatically alter federal government policies toward African Americans because the appointments were not at the highest levels and its membership was fluctuating, it made white New Dealers more responsive to African American problems.
+Still, although the Black Cabinet did not dramatically alter federal government policies toward African Americans because the appointments were not at the highest levels and its membership was fluctuating, it made White New Dealers more responsive to African American problems.
+Furthermore, some historians believe that the Black Cabinet led the expansion of New Deal and some relief to Black communities during the Depression.

 Bibliography